johnwcowan/r7rs-work/SyslogCowan.md

   * 4*8 for auth,
   * 10*8 for auth-priv,
   * and 23*8 for default.

+However, when writing to the `err` transport, the priority value is replaced by the severity as a capitalized string and the application type as a lower-case string, separated by a space character.
+This format is easier for humans to read.

 Host should be truncated from the left if necessary, but other fields from the right.